ALH Straddle Strategy

 - What is a straddle on ALH?

 - A straddle on ALH is the straddle strategy applied to ALH (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With ALH stock trading near $23.89, the strikes shown on this page are snapped to the nearest listed ALH chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ALH stock at $25.44 on the most recent close, the strikes shown on this page are snapped to the nearest listed ALH chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are ALH straddle max profit and max loss calculated?